West Pharmaceutical Services explosion

-The West Pharmaceutical Plant explosion was an industrial disaster that occurred on January 29, 2003 at the West Pharmaceutical Plant in Kinston, North Carolina, United States.
+The West Pharmaceutical Plant explosion was an industrial disaster that occurred on January 29, 2003, at the West Pharmaceutical Plant in Kinston, North Carolina, United States.
 Six people were killed and thirty-six people were injured when a large explosion ripped through the facility.
 Two firefighters were injured in the subsequent blaze.
 The disaster occurred twelve years and 170 mi from the 1991 Hamlet chicken processing plant fire, North Carolina's second-worst industrial disaster.

 Background

 The West Pharmaceutical Plant was owned by West Pharmaceutical Services, and opened in the early 1980s.
 The plant employed 255 people with wages of between $12 and $14, some of the highest in the area.
 The facility's purpose was trifold; to manufacture syringe plungers, to manufacture intravenous components and rubber compounding.

-In October 2002 an inspector found a total of 22 "serious violations" at the plant, but said that these were routine findings for numerous industrial premises in North Carolina.
+In October 2002, an inspector found a total of 22 "serious violations" at the plant, but said that these were routine findings for numerous industrial premises in North Carolina.
 West Pharmaceutical Services was fined $10,000 as a result.

-Event
+As part of the manufacturing process, rubber strips were doused in a solution of polyethylene powder and water to reduce their stickiness and then blown dry.
+This led to polyethylene dust being dispersed around the plant.
+While dust was regularly cleaned from visible surfaces in the production area, some was sucked in by air intakes and collected above the facility's dropped tile ceiling.

+Explosion

 The plant was ripped apart by a violent explosion.
 Witnesses reported hearing "a sound like rolling thunder", as what was later determined to be a chain reaction of explosions rapidly propagated.
 The shock wave broke windows at distances of up to 1,000 ft away, and propelled debris as far as 2 mi, some of which started additional fires in wooded areas at this distance.
 The blast could be felt 25 mi away.
+A student at a school over half a mile away was injured by glass fragments.

+The explosion severed the plant's sprinkler system water supply, rendering it inoperable.
 A large fire raged for two days at the site of the plant.
-Damage to the plant was estimated to cost in the region of $150 million.
+Damage to the plant was estimated to cost around $150 million.
 One half of the 150,000 sqft plant was completely destroyed.